 When Angie is cooking dinner for her father and brothers, she is seen wearing a Kearney Tigers sweatshirt.
 The Kearney Tigers are a basketball team belonging to a popular all girls high school in Bensonhurst, Brooklyn.

-A homeless man picking up Gator's belongings while his wife throws them out of the window.
+A homeless man picking up Flipper's belongings while his wife throws them out of the window.
 This cameo role also serves as another reference to 'Do the Right Thing (1989)' as the homeless man is in fact the very same Buggin' Out character that protested Sal's lack of African-Americans on his wall of fame.